WAN Design Requirements

 This feature relies on the following two Cisco-enhanced standard technologies:

-• NHRP–A client and server protocol where the hub is the server, and the spokes are the clients.
-The hub maintains an NHRP database of the public interface addresses of each spoke.
-Each spoke registers its real address when it boots and queries the NHRP database for real addresses of the destination spokes to build direct tunnels.
+• NHRP is a client-server protocol where the hub is the server and the spokes are the clients.
+The hub maintains an NHRP database of each spoke’s public interface addresses.
+Each spoke registers its real address when it boots and queries the NHRP database for the real addresses of the destination spokes to build direct tunnels.

 • mGRE Tunnel Interface –Allows a single GRE interface to support multiple IPsec tunnels and simplifies the size and complexity of the configuration.